 Elder abuse is abhorrent.
 It is a gross violation of the rights of the most vulnerable people in our society.
 Unfortunately, elder abuse is not uncommon in and around the Philadelphia area.
 This type of abuse can occur in a number of places, including a person’s home, in assisted living facilities, in hospitals, and other locations.
-At the Weitz Firm, we are here to help when you need a Philadelphia elder abuse attorney by your side.
+At The Weitz Firm, LLC, we are here to help when you need a Philadelphia elder abuse attorney by your side.
 Our team has experience handling these abuses, and we are ready to investigate your case in order to secure the compensation your loved one is entitled to.

 Data provided by the National Council on Aging shows that approximately one out of every ten Americans over the age of 60 have experienced some type of elder abuse.
 Estimates show that as many as five million elderly people are abused each year in this country.
 There are various types of elder abuse that an elderly person may endure, including:

 There is no one set demographic that makes up the perpetrators of elder abuse in the Philadelphia area.
 When our attorneys are conducting their investigation, they often discover that perpetrators of this type of abuse are those close to the victim, including: